MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 Aim: **experimentation** (of new forms of expressions)

+_Novelty_

-Victorian standards were not suitable anymore to describe their sense of
+Victorian standards were not suitable anymore to describe their sense of fragmentation, unaesyness, fragmentation, realtivity of time

+Sociocultural context of the period

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODQyOTcwOTJdfQ==
+eyJoaXN0b3J5IjpbLTczOTkxNjUxOV19
 -->